Are you challenged with sloping land? Here’s a solution to stop erosion on a hillside and create an easily-navigable terrace garden.

 Check Logs: A Garden Terrace for a Slope

 I sought council from local permaculture practitioners, who suggested that I look into the concept of check logs.
 I had no idea what check logs were, but I found more information in Edible Forest Gardens as well as in Rainwater Harvesting for Drylands and Beyond, where they are referred to as check dams.

 A Check Log Terrace Summary

 In this method, logs and brush are laid across the hillside like a beaver dam and held in place with wooden stakes.
 Organic matter is added above the dam.
 Perennials are planted above and/or below the dam, whose roots will soak up and slow the rain and nutrients as they rush down the hill.

 Building a Check Log Terrace in 8 Steps

-The following are the steps to building your own check log terrace.
+The following are the steps to build your own check log terrace.

 #1: Drive stakes along an elevation contour line.